 Thread the wire through the boot and then on the cab side you are going to push the new boot all the way in past both of the ribs.
 On the door side, and this takes some trying, put as much of the door boot in as you can and put your arm on the inside of the door to pull the boot through… while on the other side pinching the boot to get the metal between the two ribs.

 Now you can move on to installing a pin switch to control dome lights or alarm.
 I used a pre-existing hole again.
 For this all you will need is two things.

-- A pin switch, this is the one I used.
+- A pin switch, the old one is in the header image this is the one I used.

 - Either self-tapping metal screws or an rivet eyelets (which I am a fan of)